Soft Navigations and Interaction Contentful Paint

 3. Set interaction context’s navigation type to navigation type.

-6. Call evaluate soft navigation emission with document and interaction context.
+7. Evaluate soft navigation emission given document and interaction context.

 6. Specification Integrations